ademolahh/Blockhead-Documentation/README.md

 uint256 public amountDepositedByPayer
 ```

 The `amountDepositedByPayer` will be used to check the amount sent to the wallet by the payer.
 This is preferred over `address(this).balance` simply because a random wallet could send POL(matic) to the wallet resulting in inconsistencies.
-This will be duely handled.
+This will be duly handled.

 The functions below handles the deposit and withdrawal of value.
-They perform neccasary checks, which involve allowing only the authotized withdrawals and verifyin the current status of an invoice before send out.
+They perform necessary checks, which involve allowing only the authorized withdrawals and verifying the current status of an invoice before send out.

 ```typescript
 function deposit() payable external;